Collard Greens are the perfect southern-inspired side dish and so full of flavor.

 How Long to Cook Collard Greens

-Collards may seem soft enough after 15 minutes but trust me, let them cook for the entire time.
-The texture and flavor after cooking for a longer is incredible.
-Sauteed collard greens take about 35-40 minutes in a covered pot on the stove top.
+Collards may seem soft enough after 15 minutes but be sure let them cook for the entire time.
+The texture and flavor after cooking for longer are incredible.
+Sauteed collard greens need about 35-40 minutes.

 Give collard greens 20 minutes to cook in an Instant Pot or pressure cooker.

 Cook in the slow cooker for 3 hours on high or 6 on low.

 More Recipes You’ll Love

 - Sheet Pan Shrimp Boil – an easy twist on a classic favorite!

 - Dirty Rice – my daughter’s favorite!

 - Corn Casserole – perfect for potlucks